 CyberGaTE aims to bridge the skill-gap between theory and practice and address the needs of effective cyber-security training through innovative pedagogical practices such as game-based learning and the classroom as a service.

+The findings of the latest cyber security status report by ISACA indicates shortage of cyber-security professionals is universal and ongoing.
 A further study conducted by the Ministry of Universities and Science has identified a skills gap that exists amongst the fresh cyber-security graduates, who often do not possess the ability to apply their skills to real-world scenarios as employers demand.
 The study further identifies that the businesses value experience more than academic qualifications.

 Effective cyber-security education unlike most other technical subjects not only requires a hands-on, real-world learning environment but also demands a change of behavior amongst the learners.

 Gamification is defined as applying game mechanics in a non-gaming context.
 Game players regularly exhibit persistence, risk-taking, attention to detail and problem solving; all behaviors are ideally suited for effective cyber-security training .
 Some gaming techniques that shall be explored are real-life problem-based storytelling that would form the basis of the learning content and the use of characters (avatar/role play) and the use of narrative to create a bond between the learner and the avatar thereby enhancing engagement as suggested by literature.